-Ho, Ho, No. You ain’t getting me into that thing!
+Ho, Ho, No!
+You ain’t getting me into that thing!
 And with that, Santa left his sleigh and drove off in his car.

 Dad and I stared at each other.
 “Huh,” he said.
 “I guess we go with plan B.”

 When we first started the Santa flights, my dad was the delivery pilot.
 He owned the helicopter company, and his name was known as iconic in the state’s aviation industry.
 Plus, it was free publicity for the company because the newspapers were always there to cover the flight.
-I can remember watching the Santas arrive at the airport and having dad buckle them into their seat and lifting them off to destinations of eager children.
+I can remember watching the Santas arrive at the airport and having dad buckle them into their seat and lifting them off to destinations with eager children waiting.
 School principals even wore the costume to be delivered to their playground after a planned fire drill had sent all the children outside.

-And each time I watched Santa fly away I would think to myself, “That would be so cool to do.”
+Each time I watched Santa fly away I would think to myself, “That would be so cool to do.”

 Eventually, I had built up enough hours and ratings in a helicopter that dad assigned me the Santa flights . . . my dream come true.